osupplisson/hpv_prevalence/README.md

 Important: Data cannot be shared due to legal constraints associated with using the French reference methodology MR-004.

-The `paper.Rmd` contains the `.Rmd` file that *exactly* produced the manuscript (main text and supplementary files) posted on MedRxiv (DOI to be updated once accepted).
+The `paper.Rmd` contains the `.Rmd` file that produced the manuscript (main text and supplementary files) posted on MedRxiv (DOI to be updated once accepted).
+Note that slight changes may appear between the preprint and the .RMD version due to post-submission typo fixing.
 The `sources.bib` contains the `.bib` informations used by the `.Rmd` files for citations (Nb: not all entries are used).

 In the `code` folder you will find the following R code: